 Written by: Cormac O’Harrow

-As the world continues to change at a rapid pace, so does the nature of Homeland Security.
-Since the advent of the pandemic, this dynamic has only become more and more prevalent, signaled particularly through the explosion of cyber-attacks.
+Since the advent of the pandemic, the explosion in the number of cyber-attacks being perpetrated in the United States has become a signal of just how quickly the classic Homeland Security narrative is changing.
 The data show that these incidents are on the rise as more states and individuals become capable of carrying them out.
-The issue is relatively new, yet the question has already become when, not if, critical infrastructures and agencies will be attacked, but rather when, and how harmful the fallout will likely be.
+The issue is relatively new, yet the question has already become when, not if, critical infrastructures and agencies will be attacked, and how harmful the fallout will likely be.
 So, how does one protect against these threats, and why isn’t that seemingly necessary infrastructure already in place?

 Given these challenges and others, the western world should turn its attention towards Israel in order to implement better cybersecurity initiatives.
 The small Middle Eastern state has done an incredibly good job at guarding against these types of threats.